yablochko8/delicious-domains/README.md

 TO DO:

-- log queries
-- log likes & rejections

 - fix scrolling on EditInputsButton
 - different detail modal for invalid domains
 - newest results should be coloured differently

 BACKLOG:

+- log specific likes & rejections
 - fetch TLD shortlist first, not in main call
 - don't fetch scores for invalid domains
 - turn export into a "seek feedback" button